bualuk/cisc187-assignments/lab18-tree-traversal/README.md

 ## Steps

 ### 1. Create files
-Copy your lab17 source files into the lab18 `src` directory.
+Copy your lab17.h source file into the lab18 `src` directory.
+Rename the file to `lab18.h` and change header guards as appropriate.

 ### 2. Template `mesa::post_order`
 Implement the function template